nawabahmadreshi/documentation/pages/features/journeys.md

 1. First, click the **Select a Template** button. {% image src='/img/pages/features/journeys/select-template.png' 2-thirds center alt='select templates' %}
 1. Next, click to select the type of template that you want to show.
 There are three template options:
-    - Banner at bottom of screen.
+    - Smart Banner at bottom of screen.
-    - Banner at top of screen
+    - Smart Banner at top of screen
-    - Full screen interstitial (SEO friendly!)
+    - Full Screen Interstitial (SEO friendly!)
     - _The fourth option shown is an alternate preconfiguration of the full screen interstitial_{% image src='/img/pages/features/journeys/select-template-type.png' 3-quarters center alt='select template type' %}
 1. Click **Customize** to make changes to the template.